-The following are suggested four-year plans of study for freshmen entering LMU during the 2020-2021 academic year.

-This plan should be used in conjunction with the University catalog and in consultation with the faculty advisor.
+Four-year plans are suggested sequences of coursework for freshmen entering LMU each academic year.
+These plan should be used in conjunction with the University catalog and in consultation with the faculty advisor.

 Transfer students should contact their advisor if they have questions regarding transfer credit.
-Courses listed on the four-year plan may be taken during other semesters, based on availability and course placement.
+Courses listed on four-year plans may be taken during other semesters, based on availability and course placement.

-This plan meets LMU's general education (Liberal Arts Common Core) requirements, major requirements and 300/400 level course requirements.
+These plans meet LMU's general education (Liberal Arts Common Core) requirements, major requirements and 300/400 level course requirements.